Pelosi pursues articles of impeachment against Trump, says democracy at stake

 The focus of the inquiry is a July 25 telephone call in which Trump asked Ukrainian President Volodymyr Zelenskiy to open an investigation into Biden and his son Hunter and into a discredited theory promoted by Trump and his allies that Ukraine, not Russia, meddled in the 2016 U.S. election.

 Hunter Biden had joined the board of Ukrainian energy company Burisma while his father was vice president.
-Trump has accused the Bidens of corruption without offering evidence.
-They have denied wrongdoing and the claims have not been substantiated.
+Trump has accused the Bidens of corruption.
+They have denied wrongdoing and the allegations have not been substantiated.

-Democrats have accused Trump of abusing his power by withholding $391 million in security aid to Ukraine - a vulnerable U.S. ally facing Russian aggression - as leverage to pressure Kiev into conducting investigations politically beneficial to Trump and granting Zelenskiy a coveted White House meeting.
+Democrats have accused Trump of abusing his power by withholding $391 million in security aid to Ukraine - a vulnerable U.S. ally facing Russian aggression - as leverage to pressure Kiev into conducting investigations politically beneficial to Trump, and promising Zelenskiy a coveted White House meeting.
 The money was provided to Ukraine in September after the controversy had spilled into public view.

+Republicans accuse Democrats of conducting a witch hunt and trying to overturn the results of the 2016 election.
+They have described Trump’s actions as aimed at weeding out corruption in Ukraine, not getting political dirt on Biden.

+They also argue the inquiry has failed to produce first-hand evidence showing Trump made U.S. aid to Ukraine or a White House meeting for its president contingent on Kiev pursuing the investigations.

-The Judiciary Committee will hear presentations by legal counsels for both parties on Monday.
-On Wednesday, it held a hearing in which three constitutional law experts called by Democratic lawmakers said Trump had committed impeachable offences.
-A fourth expert called by Republicans called the impeachment inquiry slipshod and rushed.
+On Wednesday, the Judiciary Committee held a hearing in which three constitutional law experts called by Democratic lawmakers said Trump had committed impeachable offences.
+A fourth expert called by Republicans called the inquiry slipshod and rushed.

 Nadler has given Trump until 5 p.m.
 (2200 GMT) on Friday to say whether he or his legal counsel will participate in upcoming proceedings by calling witnesses, introducing evidence and making a presentation.
 Nadler has given committee Republicans the same deadline to request witnesses.